hyphop/geekcrypt/README.md

 # GeekCrypt - 1st real opensource T-shirt

+GeekCrypt - coders fun art project ! its a simple brainfuck example and usual fun 4 geeks!
+Fully opensource project! used only opensource tools and apps too!
-GeekCrypt - coders fun art project ! its a simple brainfuck example and usual fun 4 geeks! this 400 bytes - its a first opensource T-shirt code! its not a sucks like other! not like just stupid texts like: admin, root@localhost, 127.0.0.1, opensoure, linux .... its a **FIRST REAL OPENSOURCE T-SHIRT**
+This 400 bytes - its a first opensource T-shirt code!
+Its not a sucks like other! not like just stupid texts like: admin, root@localhost, 127.0.0.1, opensoure, linux ....
+Its a **FIRST REAL OPENSOURCE T-SHIRT**

 ## Art